Notice: This page requires JavaScript to function properly.

 This comprehensive history allows you to track, manage, and collaborate on your project effectively.
 When you create a repository, Git starts allowing you to track changes in files you choose to monitor, enabling you to review, revert, or merge those changes easily.

-Git repositories can either be created from scratch locally or you can make a copy of an existing repository, however, we'll cover remote repositories later in another course.
-Now, let’s focus on creating a local repository.
+Git repositories can be created from scratch locally or by copying an existing one.
+Remote repositories will be covered later in another course.
+For now, focus on creating a local repository.

 Creating a Local Repository